 Physical address: 10 Mahlatini Street · Fordsburg · Johannesburg · 2001

-For the first quarter of 2014 we will be hosting four artists from around the world.
-As part of their residencies these artists will be networking, creating and workshopping with artists and communities in and around South Africa.
-We are still confirming our fourth artist from the UK, but Thonton Kabeya (DRC), Anna Christina Lorenzen (Norway) and Alberta Whittle (Scotland) will be joining us in the upcoming month.
+For the first quarter of 2014 we are hosting four artists from around the world.
+As part of their residencies these artists will be networking, creating and workshopping with artists and communities in and around South Africa. t Thonton Kabeya (DRC), Anna Christina Lorenzen (Norway), Alberta Whittle (Barbedos), and Kelvin Brown (UK) have joined us for the past months.
 The three artists are supported by the National Lottery Distribution Trust Fund.

 Thonton Kabeya will be joining us from the Democratic Republic of the Congo.
 Recently Thonton’s work has drawn on the fragility of humankind and of children in particular, represented by the use of the egg shells on some of his sculptures and in his paintings.
 His motto is summed up in a transformation: “From Fragility to Power, metamorphosis of creation.”
 He analyses, with simplicity and candor, the thought that humankind remains fragile.

 Thonton practices the techniques of collage, with the use of egg shells and candle wax in his work.
 In a recent work entitled NO BODY Thonton installed a series of portraits on a public wall, exposed to the environment.
 (See right.)
 As the pieces, exposed to rain, direct sun and wind, they changed, slowly losing their colour and form.
 The wroks, through their transition, questioned ‘are these portraits of victims of Tribal conflicts?
 Of war, rapes?
 Global warming?
 Economic crisis?’